rsmml/spectrm-challenge/README.md

 - **UUID**

-  I utilice the class method **SecureRandom** incorporated in Rails.
+  I utilised the class method **SecureRandom** incorporated in Rails.
-  Create migration that enables enable_extension 'pgcrypto' Change id column from the table Message to the value of an UUID Add a before_create method on Message Class that will apply a uuid string as the id of the class.
+  Create migration that enables enable_extension 'pgcrypto' Change id column from the table Message to the value of a UUID Add a before_create method on Message Class that will apply a uuid string as the id of the class.

 - **Charracters - HTML tags - E-mails - Links - Max.
 Length**

-  I create a **validation** format for the :body with a REGEX that allows it to contain any character from any language, emails and links, exluding HTML tags and a max. length of 255 char.
+  I create a **validation** format for the :body with a REGEX that allows it to contain any character from any language, emails, links, exluding HTML tags, and a max. length of 255 char.

 - **Counter**

   Set a Counter column on table Message
-  When a Message object is created, **Counter == 0** Everytime you GET an instance of the Message class, the counter updates to **+= 1**
+  When a Message object is created, **Counter == 0**.
+  Everytime you GET an instance of the Message class, the counter updates to **+= 1**